Building infrastructure to improve lives and strengthen the economy

 Sustainability

-Comply with sustainability principles of the economy, society and the environment through the Association’s mandate to implement the OMM Programme as well as manage and operate specified infrastructure.
+Comply with sustainability principles of the economy, society and the environment through the Association’s mandate to implement the OMMP Programme as well as manage and operate specified infrastructure.
 Contribute to changing behaviour related to water conservation and payment for services.

 Model Pilot Programme